There is no denying that there is a lot of negativity in the world.

 Keeping a journal is an excellent tool for monitoring your internal thoughts by giving a voice to your inner critic.

-Question any negative statements or beliefs that you capture and ask yourself if they’re actually true.
+Question any negative statements or beliefs that you capture and ask yourself if they’re true.

 Over time you’ll become more aware of the thoughts passing through your mind and less likely to take every negative one as fact.

-Often a negative mindset goes hand in hand with a lack of gratitude.
+A negative mindset can go hand in hand with a lack of gratitude.

 And nothing brings you back to reality like spending time with people who are less fortunate than yourself.

-Take time to get involved in a charity or cause that help others.
+Take time to get involved in a charity or cause that helps others.